Max Horkheimer: Institute of Social Research (Institut für Sozialforschung)

 During the time between Horkheimer's being named Professor of Social Philosophy and director of the Institute in 1930, the Nazi party became the second largest party in the Reichstag.
 In the midst of the violence surrounding the Nazis' rise, Horkheimer and his associates began to prepare for the possibility of moving the Institute out of Germany.
 Horkheimer's venia legendi was revoked by the new Nazi government because of the Marxian nature of the institute's ideas as well as its prominent Jewish association.
 When Hitler was named the Chancellor in 1933, the institute was thus forced to close its location in Germany.

-He emigrated to Geneva, Switzerland and then to New York City the following year, where Horkheimer met with the president of Columbia University, Nicholas Murray Butler, to discuss hosting the institute.
+He emigrated to Geneva, Switzerland, and then to New York City the following year, where Horkheimer met with president of Columbia University Nicholas Murray Butler to discuss hosting the institute.
 To Horkheimer's surprise, the president agreed to host the Institute in exile as well as offer Horkheimer a building for the institute.
-In July 1934, Horkheimer accepted an offer from Columbia to relocate the institute to one of their buildings.
+In July 1934, Horkheimer accepted an offer from Columbia University to relocate the institute to one of their buildings.

 In 1940, Horkheimer received American citizenship and moved to the Pacific Palisades district of Los Angeles, California, where his collaboration with Adorno would yield the Dialectic of Enlightenment.
 In 1942, Horkheimer assumed the directorship of the Scientific Division of the American Jewish Committee.
 In this capacity, he helped launch and organize a series of five Studies in Prejudice, which were published in 1949 and 1950.
 The most important of these was the pioneering study in social psychology entitled The Authoritarian Personality, itself a methodologically advanced reworking of some of the themes treated in a collective project produced by the Institute in its first years of exile, Studies in Authority and Family.

+Return to Germany

+In 1949, he returned to Frankfurt, where the Institute for Social Research reopened in 1950.
 In the years that followed, Horkheimer did not publish much, although he continued to edit Studies in Philosophy and Social Science as a continuation of the Zeitschrift.
-In 1949, he returned to Frankfurt where the Institute for Social Research reopened in 1950.
-Between 1951 and 1953 Horkheimer was rector of the University of Frankfurt.
+Between 1951 and 1953 Horkheimer was rector of the University of Frankfurt am Main.
 In 1953, Horkheimer stepped down from director of the Institute and took on a smaller role in the institute, while Adorno became director.

-Later years

 Horkheimer continued to teach at the university until his retirement in the mid-1960s.
 In 1953, he was awarded the Goethe Plaque of the City of Frankfurt, and was later named an honorary citizen of Frankfurt for life.
 He returned to the United States in 1954 and 1959 to lecture as a frequent visiting professor at the University of Chicago.
-In the late 1960s, Horkheimer supported Pope Paul VI's stand against artificial contraception, specifically the pill, arguing that it would lead to the end of romantic love.